My love of boutique hotels is no secret. It’s an integral part of my travel experience, and is more than just a ‘place to stay.’

-On visiting, you can understand why.
-Its location off Jaffa Street, is in a quiet, yet nice neighbourhood, making it easily accessible to guests.
+On visiting, you can understand the buzz.
+Its location off Jaffa Street, is in a quiet, yet nice neighborhood, making it easily accessible to guests.

 The building’s 130 years old, and was once a shop for Russian pilgrims and long before that, an ice cream store.

 It was a 4-year project to re-construct the building, along with the original stones and the structure of the roof.

 There are 22 rooms in total and include, double, deluxe and twin rooms.
 Bedrooms are elegant, personal and rustic in style, particularly with the original stone features.

 Address: Heleni Hamalkah 15, Jerusalem, 91010, Israel

 Like this post?
-Why not pin it?!
+Pin it!